-Please contact Matthew Driffill at 210-302-3222 or at firstname.lastname@example.org if you are interested in learning how to hold an event along the Museum Reach or Mission Reach.
+Please contact Angela Camarillo at (210) 227-1373 or click here if you are interested in learning how to hold an event along the Museum Reach or Mission Reach.

 Have fun and be prepared.
-Presently, there are a number of approved paddling vendors available directly along the river, but you can also bring your own equipment .
+Presently, there are a number of approved paddling vendors are available directly along the river, but you can also bring your own equipment .
 If paddling within the San Antonio City Limits, prepare for a river in a natural condition, and along the Mission Reach, there will be occasional paddling chutes through restored riffles.
 If paddling outside the San Antonio City Limits, prepare for a river in a natural, rural condition with limited access points.
 At all times, please use the designated access points and respect private property.
 Rivers are ever-changing dynamic systems with inherent dangers, so please remember the following safety tips.

 - Plan your trip so that your paddling skills are equal to the water conditions and proceed at your own risk.